basnijholt/nijho.lt/content/post/jev-mindroom/index.md

 Nothing decided that, so the agent stayed quiet unless explicitly tagged.
 That confused several users.

-So I recently added adaptive participation: an agent that has already replied in a thread decides on its own whether to answer an untagged message.
+So I recently added [adaptive participation](https://docs.mindroom.chat/configuration/#adaptive-agent-participation): an agent that has already replied in a thread decides on its own whether to answer an untagged message.
 I first used an LLM as the judge, GPT-5.6 Luna on low reasoning.
-A yes-or-no question like "should this agent respond?" is exactly what Jev is for, so it became the second backend.
+A yes-or-no question like "should this agent respond?" is exactly what Jev is for, so it became the second backend ([PR #2169](https://github.com/mindroom-ai/mindroom/pull/2169)).

 ## "Thanks" should not stop the agent